cockroachdb/docs/v22.2/ui-insights-page.md

 - **Insights:** Contains one of the following insight types: **Create Index**, **Alter Index**, **Replace Index**, **Drop Unused Index**.
 - **Details:** Details for each insight.
 Different insight types display different details fields:

-    - **Create Index**, **Alter Index**, or **Replace Index**: a Statement Fingerprint field, which displays the statement fingerprint that would be optimized with the creation, alteration, or replacement of the index, and a Recommendation field, which displays the SQL query to create, alter, or replace the index.
+    - **Create Index**, **Alter Index**, or **Replace Index**: A **Statement Fingerprint** field displays the statement fingerprint that would be optimized with the creation, alteration, or replacement of the index; and a **Recommendation** field displays the SQL query to create, alter, or replace the index.
-    - **Drop Unused Index**: an Index field, which displays the name of the index to drop, and a Description field, which displays the reason for dropping the index.
+    - **Drop Unused Index**: An **Index** field displays the name of the index to drop; and a **Description** field displays the reason for dropping the index.

 To realize the schema insight, click the action button in the final column to execute the SQL statement.
-A confirmation dialog displays warning you of the cost of [online schema changes](online-schema-changes.html) and a button to copy the SQL statement for later execution in a SQL client.
+A confirmation dialog displays a warning about the cost of [online schema changes](online-schema-changes.html) and a button to copy the SQL statement for later execution in a SQL client.

 ## Configuration